 Humanities, Russian and Sustainability Minors

 Students interested in pursuing one of these minors are not required to complete an online workshop.
-To schedule an appointment, please call the Liberal Studies Program at (818) 677-3300.
+To schedule an appointment, call the Liberal Studies Program at (818) 677-3300.
 When scheduling an appointment, please identify as a student interested in declaring a minor.

 The Liberal Studies Teacher Preparation Option programs are designed for students interested in teaching children in grades K-6 or special education students in grades K-12.
 Traditionally, elementary school teachers function in self-contained classrooms and teach a variety of subjects.
 The Liberal Studies major provides students with a broad undergraduate education to prepare them to teach “multiple subjects.”